-Dr. Jon Arnold is Visiting Director of Choral Activities and Visiting Assistant Professor at Simpson College, where he conducts the College Choir and Chamber Singers and teaches classes in choral conducting and choral methods.
+Dr. Jon Arnold is Director of Choral Activities and Assistant Professor at Simpson College, where he conducts the College Choir and Chamber Singers and teaches classes in choral conducting and choral methods.
 Prior to coming to Simpson, he taught at Washburn University (Topeka, KS), the University of Wisconsin-Whitewater, and the University of Illinois Urbana-Champaign.
 Dr. Arnold also has extensive experience conducting community and church choirs.

 Jon hails from Atlanta, Georgia, where he had an active and diverse career in music.
 From 2012 to 2017, he conducted the Lanier Chamber Singers, a community-choir with a strong performance history based in Gainesville, GA.
 In his first season with LCS, the choir was invited to perform at the Emory Community Choral Festival and was featured at the summer convention of the Georgia American Choral Directors Association at Spivey Hall.
 Beginning in 2011, he became the conductor of the Meridian Women’s Chorus in Athens, GA, which strives to provide a high-quality choral music outlet for women in the community.